Welcome to Everybody’s Hometown

 Territorial Capital

 President Lincoln chose Prescott as the Territorial Capital after separating New Mexico from Arizona in 1863.
 Named for historian William Hickling Prescott, the town was a strategic choice: Away from Confederate sympathizers in Tucson and also the site of a recent gold discovery.
-During the fall of 1864, construction was being completed on many buildings of Fort Whipple, and on the Territorial Governor’s Mansion, still in its same location at the center
+During the fall of 1864, construction was completed on many buildings of Fort Whipple and on the Territorial Governor’s Mansion.
+That Mansion is still in its same location at the center of the Sharlot Hall Museum campus.
+In late May or early June of 1864, Prescott became the formal name of the territorial capital.

 Whiskey Row